Mahshiiiiid/fullstack-finalproject/README.md

 -  5.Page for a list of open rooms

-I tried to fix  CORS errors but I couldn’t.

 My main problem was that I coudnt navigate the singup page to the loging page, this is the error i got " [Error] Warning: You are importing createRoot from "react-dom" which is not supported.
 You should instead import it from "react-dom/client".
 	printWarning (bundle.js:13392)